Skip to main content

 • Induration, redness, and swelling of the injection site

-• Safety studies reported seizures in 1% children 12-23 months of age [13]
+• Safety studies reported seizures in 1% of children 12-23 months of age (7)

-The following additional adverse events, regardless of causality, have been reported during post-marketing use of HAVRIX:
+The following additional adverse events, regardless of causality, have been reported during postmarketing use of VAQTA (6):

 • Infections and Infestations: Rhinitis.